18th century Historical Trekking-A Winter’s Tale. © Le Loup

 As I reached the ridge above the country changed, now the ground beneath the trees was covered in bracken and old mossy logs, here too were many Goonagurra, grass trees.
 This part of the forest had a primeval look and feel about it.
 The trail was narrow here among the bracken and the grass trees and I felt it necessary to stop frequently to look and listen.
 As I reached a bend in the trail I saw a giant tree had fallen against another and was being held there after having smashed large branches to the ground.
 It was an eerie feeling walking past these giants knowing that sooner or later the pressure would become too much and both would come crashing across the trail.

-A movement up ahead caught my attention but it was only two wood duck taking off from the pond.
+A movement up ahead caught my attention but it was only two wood duck taking off from the dam.
 They beat their way through the trees weaving and dodging and then slowly turned to come speeding back toward me again.
 I raised my fusil in mock readiness and they would have made easy targets with a load of number 6.

-The pond was full which was a pleasing site and I found more pig tracks and a couple of wallows in the muddy edges.
+The dam was full which was a pleasing site and I found more pig tracks and a couple of wallows in the muddy edges.
 There was sign of goat having been there too but not recent.
 I made my way into the edge of the woods and took off my pack, water bottle, shot pouch and horn and then just stood for a while taking in the serenity.
 Sunlight was now sending shafts of pale light through the trees and far off I heard the morning serenade of magpies.

 It was an easy matter to use the leather ties from my bedroll to secure a cross pole between two trees and from there I secured my oil cloth making wooden pegs with my tomahawk to peg the lower edge down.
 Inside this I lay a thick bed of sticks and over this I cast my blanket.
 My shot pouch, horn and fusil I lay on the blanket well back from where my fireplace would be, and covered them with one side of the blanket.
 Then I found another pole and pushed it between the cross pole and the oil cloth forming a ridge in the oil cloth from cross pole down to the ground.
 The upper part of this pole stuck out over the fireplace to be used for hanging my kettle.